giantswarm/docs/src/content/reference/web-interface/app-platform.md

   - https://github.com/orgs/giantswarm/teams/team-batman
 ---

-# The Giant Swarm App Platform in the Web Interface
+# The Giant Swarm App Platform in the web interface

 This page will give you an overview of what parts of the Giant Swarm App Platform are managable using our web interface.